Linear-nonlinear duality for circuit design on quantum computing platforms: Methods

 with $\omega(g)$ being a function that depends only on the parametric gain, and $\eta(g)$ being the dependence of the BS transmittance on $g$.
 We then fix $\omega(g)$ by recalling that a BS of arbitrary transmittance leaves the two-mode vacuum state invariant, that is

 However, determining the transmittance $\eta$ dependence on the parametric gain is a more involved task.
-Initially, we can compare the unitarity of the beam splitter (BS) with that of a parametric down-converter (PDC), and note that they both coincide in the limits of $\eta \to 1^{-}$ and $g \to 1^{+}$, \emph{i.e.}
+Initially, we can compare the unitarity of the beam splitter with that of a parametric down-converter, and note that they both coincide in the limits of $\eta \to 1^{-}$ and $g \to 1^{+}$,

-where the equality sign must be interpreted under the Wick-rotation action\footnote{This is equivalent to state that a lossless beam-splitter and a parametric amplifier of transmittance and parametric gain one, respectively, coincide with the identity.}.
+where the equality sign must be interpreted under the Wick-rotation action~\footnote{This is equivalent to state that a lossless beam-splitter and a parametric amplifier of transmittance and parametric gain one, respectively, coincide with the identity.}.
 Now, the transmittance ranges from $0 \leq\eta \leq1$, while the gain $g$ within the unitary representation of the parametric amplifier ranges in $1\leq g$, that is, the high-gain regime.
 By comparing the two contrasting regimes, namely, low transmittance with $\eta \sim 0$ and infinite parametric gain with $g\to \infty$, it is straightforward show that both regimes coincide when $\eta =\frac{1}{g}$.
 Particularly, the last agreements between the two previously mentioned regimes, \emph{i.e.} low transmittance ($\eta \sim 0$) with infinite parametric-gain ($g\to \infty$), and high transmittance ($\eta = 1$) with parametric gain ($g=1$) via the Wick-rotation and the identification $\eta=\frac{1}{g}$ allows us to state,

-\subsection{Beam splitter and Parametric amplifier matrix elements}
+\subsection{Beam splitter and parametric amplifier matrix elements}

-For completeness, this appendix calculates the exact matrix elements shown in Table \ref{table:1}, for a parametric amplifier with gain $g$ and a beam splitter with transmitance $\eta$.
-This calculation utilizes the disentangling formulas from Section \ref{appendix:Lie-Group-structure}, which have already been expressed as a product of normally ordered exponentials.
-Specifically, for a parametric amplifier acting over the vacuum, the dissentangling-formula~\eqref{eq:PDC_dissentangling_formulae} gives
+For completeness, this appendix calculates the exact matrix elements shown in Table~\ref{table:1}, for a parametric amplifier with gain $g$ and a beam splitter with transmittance $\eta$.
+This calculation utilizes the disentangling formulas from Section~\ref{appendix:Lie-Group-structure}, which have already been expressed as a product of normally ordered exponentials.
+Specifically, for a parametric amplifier acting over the vacuum, the disentangling-formula~\eqref{eq:PDC_dissentangling_formulae} gives

 More generally, the transition amplitudes from the vacuum to upper states of $q$-pairs of entangled photons, can also be exactly computed.
 These transition amplitudes were utilized in defining the parametric amplifier up to $q$, which was discussed in section \ref{sec: pdc_concept}.
 We obtain: